vrettasm/PyCamcoil/README.md

 ### Contact
 ---

-For any questions / comments please contact me at: vrettasm@gmail.com
+For any questions/comments (*regarding the code*) please contact me at: vrettasm@gmail.com